 And I don’t believe this study proves, beyond a shadow of a doubt, that emulsifiers are bad for you.
 This is a new study and, to my knowledge, hasn’t been challenged or recreated in other studies yet.

-This info could also be helpful to people who suffer from gastrointestinal distress.
-They might want to consider cutting down the amount of processed foods consumed or cut them out altogether.
+This info could also be helpful to people who suffer from gut problems.
+They might want to consider cutting down the amount of processed foods consumed or cut them out altogether (if possible).
 If you are one of these people, start cooking for yourself, shop the perimeter of the store (where all the veggies, fruits, and meats are), and see if you notice an improvement in your symptoms.

 What have we learned?

-- If you so choose, you can avoid emulsifiers by eating a diet made up mostly of whole foods, i.e. veggies, fruits, seeds, meats, poultry, fish, and oils.
-WHICH YOU SHOULD BE DOING ANYWAY DAGNABBIT.
+4. If you so choose, you can avoid emulsifiers by eating a diet made up mostly of whole foods, i.e. veggies, fruits, seeds, meats, poultry, fish, and oils.

 So there’s the information, do with it as you wish.
 If you have any questions, please head to my Contact page and shoot me an email!